-Life-threatening meningococcal infections/sepsis have occurred in patients treated with ULTOMIRIS.
-Meningococcal infection may become rapidly life-threatening or fatal if not recognized and treated early.
+ULTOMIRIS, a complement inhibitor, increases the risk of serious infections caused by Neisseria meningitidis [see Warnings and Precautions (5.1)] Life-threatening and fatal meningococcal infections have occurred in patients treated with complement inhibitors.
+These infections may become rapidly life-threatening or fatal if not recognized and treated early.

-- Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations for meningococcal vaccination in patients with complement deficiencies. - Immunize patients with meningococcal vaccines at least 2 weeks prior to administering the first dose of ULTOMIRIS, unless the risks of delaying ULTOMIRIS therapy outweigh the risk of developing a meningococcal infection.
-See Warnings and Precautions for additional guidance on the management of the risk of meningococcal infection. - Vaccination reduces, but does not eliminate, the risk of meningococcal infections.
-Monitor patients for early signs of meningococcal infections and evaluate immediately if infection is suspected.
+- Complete or update vaccination for meningococcal bacteria (for serogroups A, C, W, Y, and B) at least 2 weeks prior to the first dose of ULTOMIRIS, unless the risks of delaying ULTOMIRIS therapy outweigh the risk of developing a serious infection.
+Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations for vaccinations against meningococcal bacteria in patients receiving a complement inhibitor.
+See Warnings and Precautions (5.1) for additional guidance on the management of the risk of serious infections caused by meningococcal bacteria. - Patients receiving ULTOMIRIS are at increased risk for invasive disease caused by Neisseria meningitidis, even if they develop antibodies following vaccination.
+Monitor patients for early signs and symptoms of serious meningococcal infections and evaluate immediately if infection is suspected.

-Because of the risk of serious meningococcal infections, ULTOMIRIS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called ULTOMIRIS REMS.
+Because of the risk of serious meningococcal infections, ULTOMIRIS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called ULTOMIRIS and SOLIRIS REMS [see Warnings and Precautions (5.2)].

-[John Doe, MD] [Address] [City, State ZIP Code] [(888) 555-555]
+[John Doe, MD] [Address] [City, State ZIP Code] [(888) 555-5555]